PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 gate now prevents map builders, direct insert/delete, and routine refresh from returning to `attention_layout.py`.
 No model conversion or inference was run.

+Late constant-DIV precision handling now uses a differential graph index.
+Forward rewriting captures the initial indexed DIV objects, evaluates direct integer-Cast consumers from that index, and replaces each eligible operator in place with the same ordered optional-Cast/Mul/optional-Cast sequence.
+It no longer constructs an operator-object consumer map or replaces the complete operator list.
+Precision-sensitive restoration enumerates indexed MUL roots, traverses indexed affine/shape consumers, rewires the reciprocal input, and changes MUL to DIV through the new `ModelIRGraphIndex.replace_operator_type()` primitive.
+The main conversion path passes the session layout state; fallback clones retain the compatible single-argument calls.
+Three focused precision cases cover normal rewrite, integer-Cast preservation, and affine-chain restoration.
+Core and precision focused validation passes 29 tests with one initial index refresh in each instrumented case.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its